 As a result, HIIT can help athletes perform better in their chosen sports, which is why many professional athletes frequently do HIIT workouts.

-HIIT workouts are time-efficient because it allows you to get a challenging workout in a short amount of time.
+HIIT workouts are time-efficient because they allow you to get a challenging workout in a short amount of time.

 Unlike steady-state cardio, which involves exercising consistently for an extended period, HIIT involves alternating between intense bursts of activity and periods of rest.